- red, yellow and orange sheets of acrylic or any colour of your choice (3 mm)

 Step 3: Red - Laser cutting and engraving the main sign

-We used red acrylic for the biggest part of the sign, but you can play around with your favorite colours.
+We used red acrylic for the biggest part of the sign, but you can play around with your favourite colours.
 Please do not remove the protection film to prevent burn marks that may occur during the cutting process.

 Cut out the main sign and the letters ("Rocket Motel") using the graphic from page 1.
 Remove the protection film and be sure to place the sign right in the corner of the cutting table to engrave "Color Cable TV" and "Low Rates".
 Next, remove the red letters that were cut from the acrylic for later use.